 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the System's basic financial statements.
-The combining schedule of defined benefit pension plan net position as of June 30, 2022, combining schedule of changes in defined benefit pension plan net position for the year ended June 30, 2022, combining schedule of other postemployment plan net position as of June 30, 2022, the schedules of administrative expenses and other, schedules of payments to consultants, and schedules of investment expenses for the years ended June 30, 2022 and 2021 are presented for purposes of additional analysis and are not a required part of the basic financial statements .
-Such supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures.
-These additional procedures included comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with US GAAS.
-In our opinion, the accompanying supplementary information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+The combining schedule of defined benefit pension plan net position, combining schedule of changes in defined benefit pension plan net position, schedules of administrative expenses and other, schedules of payments to consultants, and schedules of investment expenses (other supplemental information) are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with GAAS.
+In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-Other information
+Other Information

 Management is responsible for the other information included in the annual report.
-The other information, comprised of the introductory, investment, actuarial, and statistical sections of the Annual Comprehensive Financial Report, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
-Our opinion on the basic financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.
+The other information comprises the introductory, investment, actuarial, and statistical sections of the Annual Comprehensive Financial Report but does not include the basic financial statements and our auditor's report thereon.
+Our opinion on the basic financial statements does not cover the other information, and we do not express an opinion or any form of assurance thereon.

-In connection with our audits of the basic financial statements, our responsibility is to read the other information and consider whether a material inconsistency exists between the other information and the basic financial statements, or the other information otherwise appears to be materially misstated.
+In connection with our audit of the basic financial statements, our responsibility is to read the other information and consider whether a material inconsistency exists between the other information and the basic financial statements, or the other information otherwise appears to be materially misstated.
 If, based on the work performed, we conclude that an uncorrected material misstatement of the other information exists, we are required to describe it in our report.